coq/coq/doc/sphinx/using/tools/coqdoc.rst

   :--no-externals: Do not insert links to the Coq standard library.
   :--external url coqdir: Use given URL for linking references whose
     name starts with prefix ``coqdir``.
-  :--coqlib url: Set base URL for the Coq standard library (default is
+  :--coqlib_url url: Set base URL for the Coq standard library (default is
     `<http://coq.inria.fr/library/>`_).
 This is equivalent to ``--external url Coq``.
   :-R dir coqdir: Recursively map physical directory dir to Coq logical